roni5604/Prime_Counter_Improvment/README.md

 - `primeCounter.c`: Basic implementation of the prime counter.
 - `new_primeCounter.c`: Optimized and parallelized implementation of the prime counter.
 - `Makefile`: Compilation instructions for the project.
-- `monitor_resources.py`: Python script to monitor CPU and memory usage.
-- `proofs` folder: Contains screenshots proving the solution's efficiency and memory usage.
+- `Proofs` folder: Contains screenshots proving the solution's efficiency and memory usage.

 ## Getting Started